 Here’s a list of some projects I participated in.
 Of course, this list is not complete at all.
-But the ones listed here are probably the greatest projects.
+But the ones listed here are probably the biggest projects.

 World of Amsi